Body Guard (2010 film)

-Bodyguard is a 2010 Indian Malayalam-language action comedy film written and directed by Siddique.
+Body Guard is a 2010 Indian Malayalam-language romantic action comedy film written and directed by Siddique.
 It stars Dileep with Nayanthara and Mithra Kurian in the lead.
 This film was Nayanthara's comeback to Malayalam cinema after a gap of four years, and it is the first time that Dileep had worked with Siddique.
 The music was composed by Ouseppachan with choreographer-director Prabhu Deva choreographing the song sequences.
-Dileep's performance was highly praised by other actors for this film.

 The film released on 22 January 2010.
 It has been remade in four other Indian languages: in Tamil as Kaavalan, Hindi, Kannada and Telugu.
 The Tamil and Hindi versions were directed by Siddique himself.

 Plot

 The film revolves around young Jayakrishnan, who has a strange habit: he adulates anyone with a trace of heroism.
 Whenever he develops an admiration towards a person, he prefers to move with that person as a sort of bodyguard.
-He starts admiring Ashokan, a former Don, Abgari, liquor tycoon and present leading businessman.
+He starts admiring Ashokan, a former don; Abgari, liquor tycoon and at present a leading businessman.
 Jayakrishnan wants to be Ashokan's bodyguard, but Ashokan does not need one.
 Jayakrishnan understood that through Warrier Sir he could approach Ashokan.
 Later, Jayakrishnan approaches Ashokan with a recommendation from Warrier sir.
 This Warrier sir is also the close friend of Jayakrishnan's father Ramankutty master, Jayakrishnan is like a son to Warrier Sir, so he easily gets a letter from Warrier sir to become Ashokan's bodyguard.
 Ashokan had great respect and a strong sense of obligation to Warrier sir since his old days, so he cannot refuse his words.
 Jayakrishnan achieves his luck after saving Ashokan from danger.
 Jayakrishnan thus becomes the bodyguard of Ashokan's daughter Ammu.
 Jayakrishnan follows Ammu to her college as her bodyguard.
 Ammu and her friend Sethulakshmi get irritated with him following them all day.

 Jayakrishnan takes his role as a bodyguard very seriously and follows the two girls around constantly.
 In an attempt to get rid of him, the girls make up a "fake lover", hoping to distract Jayakrishnan from his duties as a bodyguard, and their plan works.
 Jayakrishnan falls in love with a "Private Number" and is constantly looking for this girl, but he has no idea that his lover is Ammu.
 Ammu, as a joke, calls Jayakrishnan and speaks badly about Ammu.
 Jayakrishnan gets a little angry and disagrees with her.
 He believes Ammu is a good-hearted person.
 That is when the viewer is able to tell that Ammu is really falling in love with Jayakrishnan.